← Back to the course

 16. Frontend chat screen (Flutter / Compose / SwiftUI): parse JSON token frames + citations array. (frontend)

-The ★ step (12) compiles against code earlier steps wrote: the hardened client (5), EmbedQuery (9), Search (8), the assembled Server (11).
+The ★ step (12) compiles against code earlier steps wrote: the timeout-configured client (11), EmbedQuery (9), Search (8), the assembled Server (11).
 Step 13 proves the loop on real data.
 No step references an identifier no earlier step built.

 7. Backends — parity points (Go default + Python, same contract)